Vinterwolf666/spiderOps.Documentation/user_manual.md

 1. Enter the necessary fields such as:
     - Application name
     - GitHub repository link
-    - Environment type (e.g., production, staging)
+    - Infraestructure type (e.g., standard)
 2. Click on **Deploy**.

 📷 Image of deployment form